Last updated on January 10, 2023 by Wandering our World

 - How Do The Beaches & Landscape Compare

 - How Does The Culture & Vibe Compare

 - A Taste Of The East: How Does The Cuisine Compare

 - Which Should You Choose

 Both countries have beautiful landscapes, mountains, jungles and waterfalls to explore, so are perfect destinations for a sunseeker that’s also looking for some adventure.

 That said, Indonesia is also home to the world-famous island of Bali, which has many tourist excursions, upmarket hotels and some fun beaches.
 And a trip to Bali can easily be a two-week holiday in itself.

 Expect a friendly welcome in Indonesia too, where locals are more than happy to see tourists!
 That’s not always the case in Thailand, where tourists are sometimes seen negatively.

-One of the reasons for that, is the many party tourists who come to Thailand to drink, enjoy Full Moon parties, and visit Bangkok’s Red Light District.
-Therefore if you’re looking for a lively nightlife scene, Thailand is likely going to be a better destination than Indonesia.
+One of the reasons for that is the many party tourists who come to Thailand to drink, enjoy Full Moon parties, and visit the red light districts in major cities.

-In terms of expenses, Indonesia tends to be a cheaper country than Thailand in regards to food, alcohol, and accommodation too.
+And in terms of expenses, Indonesia tends to be a cheaper country than Thailand in regards to food, drinks, and accommodation too.